SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 * 10 Damage Statue
     * Reduces the amount of damage Shiren takes when stepping on landmines.<br/>Can be used to defeat a monster using direct attacks.
 * Ouch Statue
-    * Doesn't attack Shiren, so you can circle around it to defeat monsters.<br/>Eat Spoiled Riceballs near it for a bit of added safety.
+    * Doesn't attack Shiren, so you can circle around it to defeat monsters.<br/>Eat Spoiled Onigiri near it for a bit of added safety.

 # Floor Guide